 Do you participate in spacecraft development?
 Do you know the status of a particular mission?
 Please help us to keep this page up to date!
 (We respect confidentiality of all sources.)
 Contact: Anatoly Zak

 World's orbital launch attempts in 2014 (as of April 23, 2014 ):

 The 2014 space launch score card (as of April 23, 2014 ):

 PLANNED RUSSIAN SPACE MISSIONS IN 2014:

-April 28: A Proton-M rocket to launch the KazSat-3 communications satellite for the government of Kazakhstan and the Luch-5V data relay satellite riding to orbit above the KazSat-3.
-The launch was previously expected in March 2014, however by the beginning of that year, the mission slipped to April 27.
+April 28, 08:25 Moscow Time: A Proton-M rocket to launch the KazSat-3 communications satellite for the government of Kazakhstan and the Luch-5V data relay satellite riding to orbit above the KazSat-3.
+The launch was previously expected in March 2014, however by the beginning of that year, the mission slipped to April 28.

 2014: The Soyuz rocket to launch a quartet of 700-kilogram 03b satellites from Kourou, French Guiana, into a 8,000-kilometer orbit for 03B Networks.
 On Dec.
 9, 2011, Arianespace announced that 03b Networks has exercised the first of the two options in its contract with Arianespace for an additional launch in 2014 for the O3b Networks’ satellite constellation.
 By exercising this option, O3b has allocated a total of three launches of 12 satellites to Arianespace, with two prior missions scheduled for 2013.

 First quarter: A Rockot booster to launch a trio of Rodnik communications satellites from Pad 3 at Site 133 in Plesetsk, according to a statement of the commander of the Russian air and space forces, VKO, to the Zvezda TV channel on Dec.
 25, 2013.